Sore skin around your stoma

-Common skin issues
+Common skin issues with a stoma

 With irritant dermatitis, the skin around your stoma will look red, wet, and weepy.
 It might also be quite painful, and, in severe cases, your skin can break open and you might experience bleeding.
 As the name suggests, this type of dermatitis is generally caused by something that irritates the skin.
 In the case of your stoma, this might be stool or urine leaking onto your skin or certain products you use, like solvents or pastes.